ollama/ollama/docs/development.md

 ## Overview

 Ollama uses a mix of Go and C/C++ code to interface with GPUs.
 The C/C++ code is compiled with both CGO and GPU library specific compilers.
 A set of GNU Makefiles are used to compile the project.
 GPU Libraries are auto-detected based on the typical environment variables used by the respective libraries, but can be overridden if necessary.
-The default make target will build the runners and primary Go Ollama application.
-Throughout the examples below '-j 5' is suggested for 5 parallel jobs to speed up the build.
-You can adjust the job count based on your CPU Core count to optimize build times.
-To learn more about the other make targets use 'make help'
+The default make target will build the runners and primary Go Ollama application that will run within the repo directory.
+Throughout the examples below `-j 5` is suggested for 5 parallel jobs to speed up the build.
+You can adjust the job count based on your CPU Core count to reduce build times.
+If you want to relocate the built binaries, use the `dist` target and recursively copy the files in `./dist/$OS-$ARCH/` to your desired location.
+To learn more about the other make targets use `make help`

 Once you have built the GPU/CPU runners, you can compile the main application with `go build .`